rubensworks/PhD-Thesis/content/storing/evaluation.md

 For our [first hypothesis](#storing_hypothesis-qualitative-querying), we expect OSTRICH lookup times to remain independent of version for VM and DM queries.
 We validate this hypothesis by building a linear regression model with as response the lookup time, and as factors version and number of results.
-The [appendix](https://rdfostrich.github.io/article-jws2018-ostrich/#hypo-test-1){:.mandatory} contains the influence of each factor, which shows that for all cases, we can accept the null hypothesis that the version factor has no influence on the models with a confidence of 99%.
+The [appendix (E)](https://rdfostrich.github.io/article-jws2018-ostrich/#hypo-test-1){:.mandatory} contains the influence of each factor, which shows that for all cases, we can accept the null hypothesis that the version factor has no influence on the models with a confidence of 99%.
 Based on these results, we *accept* our [first hypothesis](#storing_hypothesis-qualitative-querying).